Your Resources Are Limited

 Injuries & Illness

 Mistakes can be costly.
 Injury/illness makes a bad situation worse.
 Don't take chances or cut corners on safety or sanitation.
+Having a First Aid Manual may assist with potential injuries & illnesses.

 1. Don't use any body parts, except hands, to break wood